Find the Best Home Phone Services

 - A note on wireless 911 calls: The development of Enhanced 911 (E911) makes it easier for 911 operators to locate people calling from a cell phone.
 E911 requires mobile phone providers to send information about the phone’s location to emergency services.
 Newer technology provides more precise location information.

-What are different types of home phone infrastructures?
+What are the different types of home phone infrastructures

 Traditionally, copper phone lines were used to send electrical pulses, which telephones created by converting sound to energy.
 Copper lines are expensive and cannot handle the amount of data demanded by internet users, so copper line are being replaced by newer technology, like fiber optics.
 Copper line can carry energy, meaning that phone connected to these older lines work even during prolonged power outages.